Size: 33.7 Linear feet; 0.381 Gigabytes

-Collection Summary: The papers of painter and educator Hughie Lee-Smith measure 33.3 linear feet and date from circa 1890 to 2007, with the bulk of the material dating from 1931 to 1999.
+Summary: The papers of painter and educator Hughie Lee-Smith measure 33.7 linear feet and 0.381 GB and date from circa 1890 to 2007, with the bulk of the material dating from 1931 to 1999.
 The collection documents Lee-Smith's career through biographical material, personal and professional correspondence, writings by Lee-Smith and others, personal business records, exhibition files, organization records, printed material, scrapbooks, photographs, a small amount of artwork, numerous interviews, and recordings for a documentary film on Lee-Smith.
 Also found are the papers of artist Rex Goreleigh, a friend of Lee-Smith.

 A small amount of material was donated 1969-1981 by Hughie Lee-Smith.
 Additional papers were donated in 2011 by Patricia Lee-Smith, widow of Hughie Lee-Smith.